Jahanvi-Varshney/Task-Manager-W3Villa-Assignment/README.md

 3. Created API endpoints to handle user registration, login, and task management operations (CRUD - Create, Read, Update, Delete).
 4. Proper validation and error handling for API requests

-Setup Instructions
+Setup Instructions :

-1.Clone the repository to your local machine using the following command git clone <repository-url>
+1.Clone the repository to your local machine using the following command: git clone <repository-url>

-2.Navigate to the project directory using the following command cd mern-task-manager
+2.Navigate to the project directory using the following command: cd mern-task-manager

-3.Install Dependencies
+3.Install Dependencies:
    npm install
    Navigate to the client directory and install client dependencies: cd client npm install

-4. Set Environment Variables
+4. Set Environment Variables    :
    MONGODB_URI=<your-mongodb-url>

-5. Run the Development Server
-   npm run dev
+5. Run the Development Server: npm run dev

 6. Access the Application